-Juan Michael Porter II is a health journalist, culture critic, and HIV advocate.
-He currently serves as the senior editor of TheBody.com and TheBodyPro-making him the first person openly living with HIV to hold the position-and a board member of GALECA: The Society of LGBTQ Entertainment Critics.
+Juan Michael Porter II has been living with HIV since 2015.
+He serves as the senior editor of TheBody and TheBodyPro-making him the first person openly living with HIV to hold the position-the host of the International AIDS Society's podcast (HIV Unmuted), and is a Dorian Award nominator as well as the first Black man to serve as a Drama Desk Award nominator in history.